New Lawn Permit

 - Duration: Permits are effective for a maximum of 21 consecutive days for sod or 28 consecutive days for seed.
 Upon Permit expiration, the Customer shall adhere to the current Summer Watering Schedule.

-- Availability: Permits are not available and will automatically expire when the BOPU declares that the Reservoir Storage Status is “Extreme”, per the Plan.
+- Availability: Permits are not available and will automatically expire when BOPU declares a water shortage.

 - Soil Amendment Requirement: Organic soil amendment (i.e., compost, aged and composted manure, sphagnum peat moss, other approved material) is required for a Permit.
 A receipt showing the amount purchased must be submitted with the Permit application.
 Approximately four cubic yards for every 1,000 square feet of sod or seed is recommended.
 Wherever possible, incorporate amendment into the soil to a depth of approximately six inches by tilling, disking, or other suitable method.